 When the 3rd part of the Mirrorworld came out, I bought it right away.
 But the only version I was able to find at that moment, was the hardback one, thus I found it difficult to take it with me on my way to work.
 Time had passed and the mundane hardships of my daily life kept me away from diving back into the Mirrorworld… until recently.
 So, yes, I’ve just finished reading the 3rd book and now I’m gonna tell you a little bit of my impression on it.

 This series is not for children, but it’s a wonderful dark fantasy for young adults.
 There is so much adventure packed into the 3rd part just as it was in the previous two books.
 I used to fantasize about flying carpets when I was a little, thus it was a delight to be able to read about it again.
 And there are plenty other adventures in this latest story, new lands to discover, new intrigues and new characters that we’re gonna find in the 4th part as well.
 I think the scariest thing about this new part is how the two worlds intertwine.
 Cornelia’s story is like a mysterious corridor having so many doors that can lead to anywhere.
 You never know which one might open next.
 And.. it’s not the darkness of the story that fascinates, but rather the light that shines through it!

 I appreciate the way Cornelia pays so much attention to her characters’ inner world of thoughts and feelings.
 I like this a lot, it makes them so relatable and maybe that’s why you find it so difficult to part from them at the end.
 You get to know each character so well, whether is “a friend or foe”, you get the chance to find out everyone’s story.

-I also love Cornelia’s writing style, her amazingly wonderful descriptions of people, places & situations.
+I also love Cornelia’s writing style, her amazingly wonderful depictions of people, places & situations.
 Her words shape gorgeous vivid images which makes it easier for the reader to picture a whole new world that’s being brought to life page by page.
 The story is continuously moving in fast pace, there is no time to get bored.

 I couldn’t say which part I liked the most because I enjoyed reading all of them.
 However… I do have my discontent regarding few things that have been happening throughout the series.